-Modern subtractive processes originated in the 1940s with the creation of numerical control (NC) machines.
+Modern subtractive processes originated in the 1940s with the creation of numerical control (NC) machines for material removal.
 Engineers augmented existing machining tools with motors that moved the tool or part to follow instructions from punched rolls of paper tape.
 Beginning in the 1960s, computers became the controlling mechanism.
-Computer Numerical Control (CNC) machines revolutionized the industry and remain central to subtractive manufacturing today.
+Computer Numerical Control (CNC) machines revolutionized the industry and remain central to the subtractive manufacturing process today.

 Whatever form of machining you’re talking about, CNC approaches bring us greater accuracy, less material waste, reduced labor costs, and improved safety.
-With CNC, machines can run 24/7, only needing to be shut down for routine maintenance or when problems occur.
+With a CNC machine, they can run 24/7, only needing to be shut down for routine maintenance or when problems occur.

 Multi-axis machining enables you to shape your material from multiple directions either in sequence or at the same time.
 The earliest multi-axis milling machines were introduced in the 1800s and worked on three planes, meaning that the machine moved forward and backward, right and left, as well as up and down.
 Today, manufacturers have new options to boost efficiency and accuracy when creating components.

 With 3+2 machining (sometimes referred to as positional 5-axis machining), you can translate the workpiece along the three axes, then rotate the tooling spindle on an additional two axes.
 The 5 axes don’t move at the same time—that’s why it’s called 3+2—but you can achieve many of the same benefits that full 5-axis machining offers.